Several groups use this, for varied reasons:

 (Even this data is incomplete, as it don’t differentiate between those who keep their first spouse and the remarried.)

 Other surveys by ARIS show less pronounced differences in the marriage rate than this one, but in general, the conclusion holds: The only way atheists could be said to divorce less, is when divorce is taken as a percentage of the general population of atheists and believers (car crashers as a percentage of all drivers and all non-drivers) and not as a percentage of the married (not as a percentage of actual time spent driving).

 (The idea that Christians actually divorce significantly more than unbelievers is usually based on a single study by George Barna in 1999, while more recent Barna studies and larger (and more recent) ARIS studies came to the conclusion that the divorce rate do not differ as much.
-None of the Barna studies reported how many were married in each faith group, but the ARIS studies do.)
+The 1999 Barna study never reported how many were married in each faith group, but the ARIS studies do.)